Chestnuts, the gourmet nut that tastes of an Andalucian autumn

-Roasted chestnut is the most common form of eating this product in Andalusia.
+Roasted chestnut is the most common form of eating this product in Andalucia.
 In any corner in autumn, you will find a stall with an oven and a pot to prepare them and sell them in the traditional cardboard cartons.
-A tip: if you are walking through an Andalusian city and their intoxicating aroma reaches you, buy some and sit on a bench to peel your chestnuts and plan your destination with the flavour of this nut that is so Andalusian.
+A tip: if you are walking through an Andalucian city and their intoxicating aroma reaches you, buy some and sit on a bench to peel your chestnuts and plan your destination with the flavour of this nut that is so Andalucian.

 You can also cook them at home.
 Pick the chestnuts up and score the shell.
 Put the oven on at 180 degrees and let it heat up for 15 minutes.
 When this time has passed, put the chestnuts in to roast for half an hour and they’re done!
 Your autumn dish is ready to serve.